John Henry Wishart: Career

 In 1805 Wishart qualified as a Fellow of the Royal College of Surgeons of Edinburgh with a probationary essay entitled Ophthalmia., which he dedicated to Professor James Russell.
-In this he gave accounts of conditions which caused inflammation of the eye, such as conjunctivitis which had increased incidence, partly as a result of trachoma which had been introduced into the population of Britain by soldiers returning from Egypt and Spain during the Napoleonic wars.
+In this he gave accounts of conditions which caused inflammation of the eye, such as conjunctivitis which had increased incidence, partly as a result of trachoma which had been introduced into the population of Britain by soldiers returning from Egypt and Spain during the Napoleonic Wars.
 Having decided to develop a special interest in ophthalmology, Wishart visited European centres to learn from some of the leading ophthalmic specialists.
 Accompanied by James Wardrop his friend from schooldays he studied under Georg Joseph Beer in Vienna.
 On his return to Edinburgh he set up practice at No 5 Nicolson Square.
 At this stage of his career he combined general surgery with ophthalmology.
 He translated into English two major works by the Italian anatomist and surgeon Antonio Scarpa, Wishart added his own notes and comments to the English edition of Scarpa's Treatise on Aneurism.
 He dedicated this to Professor John Thomson.
 He later translated Scarpa's Treatise on Hernia and dedicated this to his colleague James Wardrop.

 He was appointed surgeon-in-ordinary to the Royal Infirmary of Edinburgh in 1803 and became assistant surgeon in 1818, acting surgeon in 1820 and consulting surgeon in 1824.
 He retired from the Infirmary staff in 1828.
 In addition to his Infirmary practice Wishart worked at the Public Dispensary in Richmond Street.
 In 1822 with his former apprentice John Argyll Robertson he founded the Edinburgh Eye Dispensary in the Lawnmarket.
 This was the first specialist eye hospital in Scotland, and served the sick poor as well as being a place for the teaching of medical students.

+In 1807 Wishart was elected a member of the Harveian Society of Edinburgh and served as President in 1817.
 He was elected president of Royal College of Surgeons of Edinburgh in 1820.
-During his presidency John Barclay offered to the College his large collection of specimens on condition that a suitable building was obtained to house them.
+During his presidency John Barclay offered to the college his large collection of specimens on condition that a suitable building was obtained to house them.
 This resulted in the construction of the present College building in Nicolson Street, completed in 1832.